ibejalon/Terraform_Projects/Udagram/Readme.md

 This a firewall script that dictates what connection is allowed to different resources within the VPC.

-- Security group for the bastion: `resource "aws_security_group" "allow-ssh"` The security group resource above is used to provide SSH connection (tcp port 22) to resources, in this case, the bastion host. with this security group applied to the bastion host, ssh connection from any host with the appropriate public key is allowed.
+- Security group for the bastion: `resource "aws_security_group" "allow-ssh"`

+The security group resource above is used to provide SSH connection (tcp port 22) to resources, in this case, the bastion host.
+With this security group applied to the bastion host, ssh connection from any host with the appropriate public key is allowed.

 - Secuity group for servers in the private subnet
 ```